dgldaniel/typeorm-relations/README.md

 ## Requirements

-For development, you will need Node.js, a node global package, Yarn, installed in your environement.
+- For development, you will need Node.js, a node global package, Yarn, installed in your environement.

-Irá precisar do Docker para usar o PostgresSQL.
+- Docker to use PostgresSQL.

-Insomnia, para utilizar a API REST da aplicação.
+- Insomnia to use API REST.

 ### Node